JGCRI/pygcam/pygcam/docs/source/index.rst

 to facilitate working with the `Global Change Assessment Model <http://www.globalchange.umd.edu/models/gcam>`_ (GCAM).

-The main driver (`gcamtool`) uses a plug-ins architecture to simplify customization.
+The main script (:doc:`gcamtool`) uses a :doc:`plug-in <plugin>` architecture to simplify customization.
+The core functionality provided by the plug-ins is implemented pygcam modules to facilitate development of new plug-ins.

 *This package is currently under development.*